jan-warchol/sensible-dotfiles/README.md

 ----------------

 Want more?
 Here are a couple things I recommend:
+- remap the close-to-useless Caps Lock key to control - makes pressing common keyboard shortcuts much more comfortable:
+  - on Linux, add this to your `~/.profile`:
+    ```
+    setxkbmap -option ctrl:nocaps
+    setxkbmap -option shift:both_capslock
+    ```
-- remap Caps Lock to control (much more comfortable to press!): add `setxkbmap -option ctrl:nocaps` to your `~/.profile`.
-If you really want to have caps lock functionality, use `setxkbmap -option shift:both_capslock` to be able to toggle caps lock by pressing two shifts simultaneously.
+    (the second command allows you to toggle caps lock by pressing two shifts simultaneously).
+  - on OSX, you can change Caps Lock key behaviour in System Preferences -> Keyboard -> Modifier Keys.
 - use [`xcape`](https://github.com/alols/xcape) to make your remapped caps lock emit escape when pressed on its own.
 Great for vim users :-)
 - install [`ranger`](http://nongnu.org/ranger/) - a console file manager.
 It's